 Of course, the picture of hunger and obesity is much more complex than can be given proper attention in a short video.
 However, this is one vital aspect.

 Moreover, please note, this video is NOT about "fat shaming".
 Having been overweight several times in my life; gained and lost weight many times, I DO understand the struggles are real.
-Also, I REALLY don't care if people are fat, skinny, whatever...
-This is NOT about that.
+Also, I simply don't care if people are fat, skinny, whatever...
+This is not about that.
 This is about the simple science that being overweight, when you have autoimmune disease makes your disease worse.
 Therefore, trying to get a handle on our weight can only help improve our disease.

 Notice: in the video I'm using the term 'full' and satiety interchangeably.
 These terms can have slightly different connotations.
 But for the purpose of a quick video I don't make a distinction.